emad-elsaid/emad-elsaid.github.io/Asus Prime X470-PRO And Corsair vengeance LPX DDR4 3200 CL16 memory and voltage profile.md

 13-Apr-2025 #hardware

-The following are my Asus mobo and memory AI Tweak profile settings.
+The following are my Asus mobo and memory AI Tweaker profile settings.
 These are the maximum values that can be used without introducing instability to the hardware.

 # Motherboard
 ```